Sapd/HeadsetControl/README.md

 `headsetcontrol -i 0-90` sets inactive time in minutes, time must be between 0 and 90, 0 disables the feature.

 `headsetcontrol -m` retrieves the current chat-mix-dial level setting between 0 and 128.
 Below 64 is the chat side and above is the game side.

+`headsetcontrol -v 0|1` turn voice prompts on or off.

+`headsetcontrol -r 0|1` turn rotate to mute feature on or off.

 `headsetcontrol -u` Generates and outputs udev-rules for Linux.